December 26,1952 – March 4, 2010

 You were always a good friend to me, someone who I could count on.
 Everyone who knew you knew of your love for music.
 You were an extremely talanted musician, and a wonderful song writer.
 I remember you putting up with me playing with that old prophet keyboard you had on consignment there on the row.
 It was all I could do to get it to make noises… lol.
 Make room for us Rick.
 We’ll be listening for those sweet sounding guitar licks to guide the way.

-I knew Rick in the mid 70s in Escondido, CA. He, I and George Duli played together and Rick and I were roommates for awhile.
+I knew Rick in the mid 70s in Escondido, CA. He, I and George played together and Rick and I were roommates for awhile.
 He left us too soon.

 Happy Birthday, Rick